josephtey/AmplifyWorkshop/README.md

    4. Click on `Services` at the top, and search for `API Gateway`, and click on `mainAPI`.
 This is the API Gateway you just pushed to the Cloud.
 Notice the 'info' resource that you have just created.

-5. Connect our website to the API Gateway to get the about information.
+5. Connect our Web Application to the API Gateway to get the about info.

    Open the file `src/api/db.js` - this file is responsible for retrieving and sendinng data to our API.